-Locum Tenens physicians (MD or DO only) who provide services under a locum tenens agreement must enroll in Health First Colorado (Colorado's Medicaid Program).
+Locum tenens physicians (MD or DO only) who provide services under a locum tenens agreement must enroll in Health First Colorado.
 Claims for services by a locum tenens physician must identify the enrolled locum tenens physician as the rendering provider.
 Hospitals may enter the member's regular physician's Medical Assistance Program provider ID in the Attending ID field if the locum tenens physician is not enrolled in Medicaid.

-A member's regular Provider may submit a claim and receive payment for covered visit services (including emergency visits and related services) which the regular physician arranges to be provided by a substitute physician if:
+A member's regular provider may submit a claim and receive payment for covered visit services (including emergency visits and related services) which the regular physician arranges to be provided by a substitute physician if: